tomjoht/tomjoht.github.io/_smartphones/5-one-month-in-without-a-smartphone.md

 ---
-title: "One month in without a smartphone -- growing doubts about the value of technology in general"
+title: "5.
+One month in without a smartphone -- growing doubts about the value of technology in general"
 permalink: /smartphones/one-month-in-without-a-smartphone.html
 categories:
 - technical-writing